-Marilene B. Wang is a head and neck surgeon who has been a faculty member of the Department of Head and Neck Surgery at UCLA School of Medicine since 1992.
-She is currently a Professor and is also Chief of Otolaryngology for the VA Greater Los Angeles Healthcare System.
+Marilene B. Wang is a head and neck surgeon who is currently a Professor in the Department of Head and Neck Surgery at UCLA School of Medicine and has been a faculty member here since 1992.

 Dr. Wang earned her B.A. in Mathematics with highest honors at La Sierra University, Riverside, CA in 1982.
 She earned her M.D. at Loma Linda University School of Medicine, Loma Linda, CA in 1986 and graduated first in her class of 134.
 She completed her residency in Head and Neck Surgery at UCLA in 1992.